Aditya04-code/machine_learning_pipeline/README.md

 ## House Prediction Machine Learning Project
-This is a machine learning project aimed at predicting house prices using various machine learning algorithms.
+This is a machine learning project aimed at predicting house prices using Random forest.
 It implements a pipeline to execute the process of data preparation, model training, testing, and evaluation.
 Additionally, it includes a log file creator and error handling to improve the robustness of the project.
 ### Software installation